Cathay Pacific: 1990–2000: Rebranding, renewal, and Oneworld

-In January 1990, Cathay Pacific and its parent company, Swire Pacific, acquired a significant shareholding in Dragonair, and a 75% stake in cargo airline Air Hong Kong in 1994.
+In January 1990, Cathay Pacific and its parent company, Swire, acquired a 35% shareholding in Dragonair, and a 75% stake in cargo airline Air Hong Kong in 1994.
 In 1994, the airline launched a program to upgrade its passenger service, including a HK$23 million program to update its image.
-Its logo was updated in 1994 and again in 2014.
+Its logo was updated in 1994, and again in 2014.

 The airline began a fleet replacement program in the mid-1990s, which cost a total of US$9 billion.
 In 1996, CITIC Pacific increased its holdings in Cathay Pacific from 10% to 25%, and two other Chinese companies, CNAC(G) and CTS, also bought substantial holdings, while the Swire Group holding was reduced to 44%.
 According to the International Directory of Company Histories, the sale of a 12.5% stake of Cathay Pacific by Swire Pacific to a Chinese state-owned company was regarded "as evidence of China's sincerity in maintaining the prosperity of Hong Kong."

 In 1997, Cathay Pacific updated the registration numbers and flags on its fleet in conjunction with the handover of Hong Kong from the United Kingdom to China.

 On 21 May 1998, Cathay Pacific took the first delivery of the Boeing 777-300 at a ceremony in Everett.
 On 21 September 1998, Cathay Pacific, together with American Airlines, British Airways, Canadian Airlines, and Qantas, co-founded Oneworld airline alliance.
 Cathay Pacific temporarily took over the domestic and international operations of Philippine Airlines during its two-week shutdown from 26 September to 7 October 1998.
-The airline was hurt by the Asian financial crisis of the late 1990s, but recorded a record HK$5 billion profit in 2000.
+The airline was hurt by the 1997 Asian financial crisis, but recorded a record HK$5 billion profit in 2000.

 Transfer to Chek Lap Kok and transpolar flights

-On Monday, 6 July 1998, Cathay Pacific terminated flights from Kai Tak International Airport to London Heathrow Airport after over 73 years of operation.
-The next day, Cathay Pacific began flights from New York John F. Kennedy International Airport to the new Hong Kong International Airport at Chek Lap Kok.
+On 5 July 1998, Cathay Pacific operated its last flight from Kai Tak International Airport to London Heathrow Airport, with the former airport ceasing operations after more than 73 years of operation.
+The next day, Cathay Pacific began flights from New York John F. Kennedy International Airport to the new Hong Kong-Chek Lap Kok International Airport.
 This flight was also the world's first nonstop transpolar flight from New York to Hong Kong.

 2000–2010: Industrial troubles and acquisitions

-The year 2000 saw the Cathay Pacific, experience labour relations issues while completing the acquisition of Dragonair.
+The year 2000 saw Cathay Pacific experience labour relations issues while completing the acquisition of Dragonair.